rancher/fleet/docs/troubleshooting.md

 fleet-controller-64f49d756b-n57wq   1/1     Running   0          3m21s
 ```

-### Migrate the local cluster to the Fleet default cluster
+### Migrate the local cluster to the Fleet default cluster?

 For users who want to deploy to the local cluster as well, they may move the cluster from `fleet-local` to `fleet-default` in the Rancher UI as follows: